ghassanbelaish-DataAnalyist/Instacart-Grocery-Basket-Analysis/README.md

 # Instacart Grocery Basket Analysis (Python)

 ## 1. Project Summary
 Instacart, an online grocery store that operates through an app, wants to uncover more information about their sales patterns.
-As a Data Analyst, I performed an initial exploratory data analysis to derive insights and suggest strategies for better customer segmentation.
+As a Data Analyst, I performed an initial exploratory data analysis to derive insights and suggest strategies for better customer segmentation as a part of my  CAREER FOUNDRY data analysis program.

 **Goal:** To analyze customer purchasing behavior and uncover patterns for a targeted marketing strategy.